Who Would be Interested in Criminal Justice?

 Why Criminal Justice?

-- Unlike training, the program focuses on engaging students in critical inquiry, logical and ethical thinking, which fosters a deep and practical understanding of justice problems.
+- Unlike training, the program focuses on engaging students in critical inquiry, logical and ethical thinking, that fosters a deep and practical understanding of justice problems.

 Learn from the Best

-- Our faculty have published more criminal justice textbooks than almost any group in the nation.
+- Our faculty have published more criminal justice textbooks than almost any group in the country.
 We wrote the books the most prestigious programs in the country are using, including our own.

 At EKU, you will study with leading national scholars.
 Areas of expertize include: